fpco/haskell.fpcomplete.com/tutorials/stack-script.md

+---
-# How to Script with Stack
+title: How to Script with Stack
+---

 This tutorial assumes you've already installed the Stack build tool.
 If you haven't yet, please start with the